Kreia: Conception and creation

 The first draft of the game placed a figurehead similar to Kreia as the leader of matriarchs ruling the Handmaiden's world, which the player was sent to free.
 This draft was made before Obsidian had played the first game, and after they had played it the draft was discarded.
 However, some of Kreia's characteristics were salvaged, though little else was.

 In the game proper, Kreia was written by Chris Avellone, who was also lead designer of The Sith Lords and created most of the party.
 Avellone was initially unsure about working on Star Wars but after beginning became more "excited" about it.
 Avellone decided to attempt to create a sympathetic Sith Lord.
-The character was highly influenced by Ravel Puzzlewell, a Planescape: Torment character which Avellone also wrote, and was intended to tell stories with her he had been unable to do in Torment.
+The character was highly influenced by Ravel Puzzlewell, a Planescape: Torment character which Avellone also wrote, and was intended to tell stories with her he had been unable to tell in Torment.
 Avellone felt it would be "cool" to be in a party with Ravel.
 Despite Ravel's influence, the Star Wars setting and its elements resulted in Kreia changing heavily.

-A multi-page biography was created for narrative reference, art and audio.
+A multi-page biography was created for narrative reference, art, and audio.
 When making characters, Avellone prefers to focus on their role in the story, their name, their visual signature (discussed with the concept artist), and in Kreia's case the character's ability to serve as his voice.
-Her name is inspired by Princess Leia of the original Star Wars films, and serves a similar role as ally, but Kreia has darker past demonstrated by a harsher prefix.
-Her visuals, meanwhile, combine elements of both "the wise mentor" like Obi-Wan's robes and dark side elements like Palpatine's hood.
-Brian Menze, lead concept artist and modeller for the characters, designed Kreia.
+Her name is inspired by Princess Leia of the original Star Wars films, and serves a similar role as ally, but Kreia has a darker past demonstrated by a harsher prefix.
+Her visuals, meanwhile, combine elements of "the wise mentor" like Obi-Wan's robes with dark-side elements like Palpatine's hood.
+Brian Menze, lead concept artist and modeler for the characters, designed Kreia.